 Marketers need to understand how their users engage with their apps in order to market them effectively.
 Marketers use this in-app analytics data to understand which users are engaging with their app, how they are engaging, who have completed purchases or upgrades and how much revenue they have generated.
-Access to this in-app tracking and analytics data is essential to campaign targeting, retargeting, LTV and ROI measurement and marketing optimization.
+Access to this in-app attribution and analytics data is essential to campaign targeting, retargeting, LTV and ROI measurement and marketing optimization.

 AppsFlyer provides an array of rich in-app events with enhanced parameters.
 The rich in rich in-app events refers to the ability to gather specific added parameters.
 For example, while it is helpful to know which users have completed a purchase, rich-data parameters report what items they purchased, at what price and which engagement campaign drove this purchase.